 Letters of Recommendation and Verifiers

-Check out this video on how to receive outstanding letters of recommendation for your med school application:
+Check out this video to learn how to avoid med school interview errors:

 Volunteer and Work Experience

 Look over your list of work and activities and consider the following points during your review: